Hope Island Marine State Park - Skagit County

 Whether you arrive on a luxury boat, by the power of your arms and shoulders, or anything in between, you'll feel far from your daily routine and deserving of this island time.

-Hope Island Marine State Park is a 181-acre marine park with four campsites, four mooring buoys, lovely beaches and a trail across the island.
+Hope Island Marine State Park is a 181-acre marine park with six campsites, two mooring buoys, lovely beaches and a trail across the island.
 Most of the island is a nature preserve, and visitors are asked to stay on established trails and in designated campsites.

 The park offers six primitive campsites on the north shore bay.
 The pay station is near the eastern campsite.
 A vault toilet is in the woods 100-feet south of the campsites.
 The rest of the island is a Natural Area Preserve, off limits to recreational use.
 Standard primitive campsite rules apply.The overnight parking fee is in effect at Cornet Bay boat launch.